Beliya470/WK-1-Code-Challenge/README.md

 ## Project Setup

+To run the code, follow the instructions below:

+1. Clone the repository to your local machine.
+2. Open the project folder in a code editor.
-To run the code, open the `index.html` file in a web browser.
-Each challenge has its own section with input fields and buttons.
-Enter the required values or modify the code as needed to test different scenarios.
+3. Open the `index.html` file in a web browser.
+4. Each challenge has its own section on the web page with input fields and buttons.
+5. Enter the required values or modify the code as needed to test different scenarios.
+6. Interact with the respective buttons to run the corresponding challenges.

+Make sure to have a compatible web browser to run the JavaScript code.

 ## Author